Photography Pricing 2018

 How Much Should You Charge?

 Each year, I write and update this article for photographers.
 In my opinion, this post is more important than the latest lighting technique, Lightroom plugin, or posing technique for professional photographers.
 Why?
 Because understanding the concepts within this article allows you to continue to do what you love over the long-term: photograph.
 This information gives you the tools to help you run a profitable photography business.
+If you are interested in a good book on the photography business, John Harrington has an excellent book: Best Business Practices for Photographers, Third Edition

 Pricing photography is one of the most difficult duties involved in being a professional photographer.
 If your price is too high, you might lose the opportunity.
 If it’s too low, you leave money on the table, and if you regularly accept and complete jobs below your cost of doing business, you will go out of business.